joaobrosin/joaobrosin/README.md

 <h1>Hey there! 👨‍💻</h1>

 ## 📝 About
 I am João Felipe, from Curitiba, Brazil.

 I love to work with interfaces.
 I try hard to pay attention to every detail and give screen responsivity to achieve the best user experience.

-Click in "Repositories" in the top menu and start seen my projects.

-I hope you enjoy it.
+I hope you enjoy my repositories.

 ---